quality icon

 Average car insurance cost in Pennsylvania by city

-If you’re located in cities like Philadelphia, Allentown, or Reading, you may face higher premiums due to dense traffic, higher accident rates, and an increased chance of theft or damage.
+Cities like Philadelphia, Allentown, or Reading tend to have higher premiums due to heavier traffic, more frequent accidents, and a greater risk of theft or damage.

 CityAverage annual cost